Asymptotic base loci via Okounkov bodies: Preliminaries

 \section{Preliminaries}

 In this section, we recall basic notions and properties which we use later on.
-By a \emph{variety}, we mean a smooth projective variety defined over the field $\mathbb C$ of complex numbers.
+By a \emph{variety}, we mean an irreducible connected projective variety defined over the field $\mathbb C$ of complex numbers.
 Unless otherwise stated, a \emph{divisor} means an $\R$-Cartier divisor.
 A divisor $D$ is \emph{pseudoeffective} if its numerical equivalence class $[D] \in N^1(X)_{\R}$ lies in the pseudoeffective cone $\ol\Eff(X)$, the closure of the cone spanned by effective divisor classes.
 A divisor $D$ on a variety $X$ is \emph{big} if $[D]$ lies in the interior $\text{Big}(X)$ of $\ol\Eff(X)$.
+Throughout the paper, $X$ is a smooth projective variety of dimension $n$.